 But reports of rare cases of anaphylaxis have led to questions about whether people with a history of allergies or mast cell disorders are more likely to have allergic reaction to the vaccines, and if so, why.
 The majority of anaphylactic reactions have been reported in women and in people with a history of allergies to a wide range of triggers, including foods, drugs, injectable medications or contrast dye.

 Most Subjects Will Be Women

->

-> The multi-center trial will enroll over 2,000 people adults with a history of severe allergic reactions or mast cell disorder, a condition in which people experience episodes of anaphylaxis without a known allergy trigger.
-A control group will include nearly 1,400 people without allergies.
+The multi-center trial is enrolling several hundred people adults with a history of severe allergic reactions or mast cell disorder, a condition in which people experience episodes of anaphylaxis without a known allergy trigger.
+There is also a large control group of people without allergies.
 Two-thirds of participants will be women.
-[See below: How Can I Enroll?]

->

-> Participants will be randomly assigned to receive either the Pfizer vaccine, the Moderna vaccine, or a placebo during their first visit.
+Participants will be randomly assigned to receive either the Pfizer vaccine, the Moderna vaccine, or a placebo during their first visit.
 (The first part of the study is “blinded,” so that neither study subjects nor researchers know who got the actual vaccine with the first shot.)

 Everyone gets an actual vaccine shot on the second visit, and three days after receiving that, participants will learn which dose they initially received.

 During a visit for a shot, the participants will be observed for 90 minutes by allergists who are able to treat any reactions.
 Blood, urine and nasal swabs will be taken before each dose is given, and blood and urine will be taken after each shot.